immjolnir/drive/docs/c++0trivial_type.md

 };
 ```

+Alignment and also the size of the type may be different from char due to alignment and padding rules.

 ## Standard layout types
 When a class or struct does not contain certain C++ language features such as virtual functions which are not found in the C language, and all members have the same access control, it is a standard-layout type.
 It is memcopy-able and the layout is sufficiently defined that it can be consumed by C programs.
 Standard-layout types can have user-defined special member functions.
 In addition, standard layout types have these characteristics:

+The term layout refers to the arrangement of members of classes, structs, or unions in memory.
+A standard-layout class defines a type, which does not use certain specific C++ features that are not available in C. Such a type is memcopy-able, and its layout is defined in a way that the same type can be used in a C program.
+So in more general speak, a standard-layout class (or type) is compatible with C and can be exchanged over a C-API.

 - no virtual functions or virtual base classes